 Allow the pot to sit, undisturbed, for another 10 minutes, or until you're ready to assemble the rice bowls.
 (The residual heat will steam the rice and absorb any remaining water, leaving your rice moist and pleasantly sticky.)

-In a medium bowl, combine peanut butter, soy sauce, vinegar, sesame oil, chili sauce, ginger, and garlic.
+Step 2: Prepare peanut sauce by combining peanut butter, soy sauce, vinegar, sesame oil, chili sauce, ginger, and garlic.
 Stir mixture with a whisk until smooth.

 FAQs and Expert Tips: